Document Type : Research Paper

 Authors

-1 Department of Rangeland and Watershed Management, Faculty of Natural Resources and Desertology, Yazd University, Yazd, Iran
+1 PhD student in Watershed Management, Faculty of Natural Resources and Desert Studies, Yazd University, Yazd, Iran

-3 Rangeland and Watershed Department, Faculty of Natural Resources and Desertology, Yazd University, Yazd, Iran.
+2 Professor, Rangeland and Watershed Department, Faculty of Natural Resources and Desertology, Yazd University, Yazd, Iran

-4 Soil Conservation and Watershed Management Research Institute, Tehran, Iran.
+3 Associate Professor, Soil Conservation and Watershed Management Research Institute, Agricultural Research, Education and Extension Organization (AREEO), Tehran, Iran

 Abstract

-Findings: According to the results, five driving forces in the watershed have created 34 pressures on watershed resources, which in turn have led to 11 unfavorable conditions in the watershed.
-These conditions have also resulted in 20 unintended impacts.
+The findings show that in the studied watershed, five driving forces have led to 34 distinct pressures on watershed resources, which in turn have caused 11 unfavorable states.
+These states have also resulted in 20 unintended impacts.
 Additionally, 32 management responses were proposed to improve the current situation.
-A matrix of relationships among the factors for each main component of the DPSIR framework and their prioritization from the viewpoints of both groups, experts and stakeholders, was conducted.
-The results showed a match of 40% among the top priorities, with a 50% match for driving forces, 69% for pressures, 80% for state, 75% for impact, and 84% for response.
+The relationships among the factors within each of the main components of the DPSIR framework were examined and prioritized based on the views of both experts and stakeholders.
+According to the results, the alignment of shared priorities within the top 40% of the most important factors was as follows: 50% for driving forces, 69% for pressures, 80% for states, 75% for impacts, and 84% for responses.

 Keywords